 The massaging gel on the insoles are meant to keep your legs and feet feeling energized so you can stay on the move as long as you need to with as little pain as possible.
 One verified five-star Amazon reviewer said these insoles made almost every pair of their unsupportive and uncomfortable shoes a feasible option for an entire day spent on their feet.

-These inserts are the second bestselling insert on Amazon right now, with over 44,000 verified five-star reviews from shoppers.
-According to the brand, they're designed for people who work on hard surfaces all day and help to provide extras cushioning as well as arch support.
+These inserts are the third bestselling insert on Amazon right now, with over 50,000 verified five-star ratings from shoppers.
+According to the brand, they're designed for people who work on hard surfaces all day and help to provide extra cushioning and arch support.
 They can be worn in most work boots, casual shoes and sneakers.

-PowerStep's insoles have garnered more than 14,000 verified five-star reviews from Amazon shoppers.
+PowerStep's insoles have garnered 16,000+ verified five-star ratings from Amazon shoppers.
 Currently, they rank among the top 10 shoe insoles on the site and reviewers have praised them for their arch support.

 "Love the arch support and heel cradle," wrote one verified reviewer.
 "Have been wearing them in my walking shoes for weeks and very comfy."

 This budget-friendly option offers a comfortable stretch and is crafted with an antimicrobial coating that helps prevent odor.
 While it might not feature as much cushion as other insoles, it is a perfect option for anyone who prefers a thin layer with just enough comfort.
-They've earned over 2,000 verified five-star reviews from Amazon shoppers, who praise them for the cushion they provide in flat shoes.
+They've earned over 3,000 verified five-star ratings from Amazon shoppers, who praise them for the cushion they provide in flat shoes.